PhoebeYahengWu/movie-search-tool/README.md

 ![movie](https://user-images.githubusercontent.com/52837649/86200377-7853cd80-bb2a-11ea-9393-0a7147613897.gif)

 ## Description
-A simple React application with which users can query the OMDB API and display information about the movie searched for.
+Movie Info Search is a simple application created using React that allows users to fetch movie ratings and plot simply by entering the movie name.

 ## Table of Contents